 Sheepskin or lambskin with the wool still attached.
 Used often as a lining for shoes and boots.

-Skin from shep, either with or without the wool attached.
+Skin from sheep, either with or without the wool attached.

 A loose-fitting dress with no waistline seam or darts, also known as a chemise.